-Bumble bees and honey bees are frequently confused and, indeed, they have a lot in common.
-Both are large, as far as bees go, both are found throughout North America, and the females of both types carry pollen in corbiculae, also known as pollen baskets.
+Honey bee or bumble bee?
+Since they have a lot in common, they can easily confuse us.
+Both are large, as far as bees go, both live throughout North America, and the females of both types carry pollen in corbiculae, also known as pollen baskets.

 But before you can decide if your bee is one or the other, you have to eliminate the other 4000 species that live in North America.
 But that is fairly easy: of all the bees found in Canada and the US, only the bumble bees and the honey bees have pollen baskets.

-Many other species of bee carry pollen on their rear legs in patches of hair called scopas.
-But the pollen in a scopa and the pollen in a pollen basket looks very different.
+Many other species of bees carry pollen on their rear legs in patches of hair called scopas.
+But the pollen in a scopa and the pollen in a pollen basket look very different.
 Pollen carried in a pollen basket is packed tightly, and the grains are glued together with nectar forming a dense and shiny ball.

 Pollen carried in a scopa, on the other hand, is airy, light, powdery, and dull rather than shiny.
 Remember, only females carry pollen.
 But if you are lucky enough to be examining a female, look carefully to see if she is carrying hard pellets of pollen.
 If she is, she is either a bumble bee or a honey bee.
 Good, we’re getting there.

-In North America there is only one species of honey bee, while there are about 40 species of bumble bee.
+In North America, we have only one species of honey bee, while there are about 40 species of bumble bee.
 That means that the honey bees you see will be more uniform than the bumble bees.
 Honey bees have narrow stripes on their abdomen that vary in color from yellow and gold to tan, brown, gray, or black.
 See the narrow bands on the honey bee abdomens below.

 Bumble bees have wide bands of color that range from black to orange, tan, yellow, and white, and the bands start at the head and go all the way back.
 The different species of bumble bee have different colors and they are different sizes as well.
 Some are quite large, some much smaller.